Postrediori/OceanSimulation/README.md

 ### Debian-based Systems

-The following instructions are applied to these operating systems:
+The following instructions apply to:

 * Ubuntu 16.04
 * Debian 9